bids-standard/bids-specification/src/02-common-principles.md

 [Definitions](02-common-principles.md#definitions) above.
 In `<index>`es
 we RECOMMEND using zero padding (e.g., `01` instead of `1` if you have more than nine subjects) to make alphabetical sorting more intuitive.
-Note that zero padding is NOT RECOMMENDED to maintain their uniqueness.
+Note that zero padding SHOULD NOT be used to merely maintain uniqueness of `<index>`es.

 Please note that a given label or index is distinct from the "prefix" it refers to.
 For example `sub-01` refers to the `sub` entity (a